Home

 • Water – The tap water in the fort is safe, but it doesn’t taste very good.
 We highly recommend that you bring a few gallons of bottled water and have the children bring refillable water bottles

-• Food – Food for your recipes and one half gallon heavy cream for churning butter (if planning on this Cook activity), oil, salt, pepper, matches, etc
+• Food – Food for your recipes and one half gallon heavy cream for churning butter (if planning on this activity), oil, salt, pepper, matches, nightwatch snacks and cocoa etc

 • Oil – As needed for cooking, AND for seasoning cast iron pots